tqmai/mega-markets-refactor/README.md

-# Hatch Labs React Starter
+# Megamarkets Refactor

 Created by: Tim Mai

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-In addition, it has the following packages:
+## Changes

+- Moved the original project files to a React starter template I wrote for my company that includes the following packages:
-- ESLint (for code quality concerns)
+  -- ESLint (for code quality concerns)
-- Prettier (for code formatting concerns)
+  -- Prettier (for code formatting concerns)
-- TypeScript (for static type checking)
+  -- TypeScript (for static type checking)
-- lint-staged, pretty-quick, and husky (for pre-commit auto formatting)
-- Figmagic (for accessing design tokens in Figma)
+  -- lint-staged, pretty-quick, and husky (for pre-commit auto formatting and linting) -- Figmagic (for accessing design tokens in Figma)

-General Notes:

-- I opted to use a stricter styleguide (Airbnb) to allow for more code consistency
-- lint-staged prevents the user from committing code with errors
-- pretty-quick automatically runs Prettier on any changed files while committing them
-- If you see an eslint error in your tsconfig.json file, you can find a solution here: https://stackoverflow.com/questions/50432556/cannot-use-jsx-unless-the-jsx-flag-is-provided

-Figmagic Notes:

-- You need to add a `FIGMA_URL` and `FIGMA_TOKEN` to your `.env` file in your root folder
-- Then run `figmagic` to get your design tokens, which will appear in a folder (/tokens) in the root (this works best if you install Figmagic globally first)
-- More detailed instructions can be found here: https://github.com/mikaelvesavuori/figmagic#running-figmagic
+- Refactored code to use TypeScript

 ## Available Scripts